 Beyond the beach:

 Ruins that date back to the 12th century BC, crumbing fortresses, ancient tombs and stunning Roman remnants secured Paphos a place on the coveted UNESCO World Heritage List back in 1980.
-Today the intricate mosaics of Nea Paphos, some of the most impressive in the world, and the voluminous Tombs of the Kings are amongst the resort’s most popular attractions.
-The Archaeological Museum (Griva Digeni 43) sheds more light on centuries of intriguing history.
+Today the intricate mosaics at the Paphos Archaeological Park are some of the most impressive in the world, while the Archaeological Museum sheds more light on centuries of intriguing history.

-Paphos is an ideal resort for families with sandy beaches, a smorgasbord of watersports, boat trips and a host of land based sporting activities including hikking in the Troodos Mountains and Jeep Safaris.
-The white-knuckle waterslides, wave pools and fast and lazy rivers at the Paphos Aphrodite Waterpark – including one of the biggest family rafting rides in Europe – (www.aphroditewaterpark.com) thrill kids and big kids alike.
+Paphos is an ideal resort for families with sandy beaches, a smorgasbord of watersports, boat trips and a host of land-based sporting activities including hikking in the Troodos Mountains and Jeep Safaris.
+The white-knuckle waterslides, wave pools and many swimming areas at the Paphos Aphrodite Waterpark (www.aphroditewaterpark.com) thrill kids and big kids alike.

 Driving an hour northeast of Paphos brings you to the Troodos Mountains, a natural wonderland of hiking trails, lush forest and other indigenous fauna and flora; look out for wild sheep.
 Between November and March the area is blanketed in snow, with locals and holidaymakers taking advantage of the ski slopes and cross-country runs of the Troodos Ski Centre - the most southerly in Europe.
 To the northwest of Paphos the Akamas peninsula is another great spot for a summer walk.